There’s no cause for alarm about that dent in the middle of the front of your thigh; there’s a benign explanation.

 Check out the woman below; does she have the same kind of dent in the middle of her upper thighs as in yours?

-The central dent is caused by the tendon that’s between the two pennate structures of the rectus femoris muscle.
+The lower central dent is caused by the tendon that’s between the two pennate structures of the rectus femoris muscle.

 The rectus femoris is a pennate type of muscle.
 This means that the muscle fibers attach diagonally to the central tendon that divides the two sections of this muscle.

 So more specifically, the rectus femoris is a bipennate structure (“bi” meaning two).
 You can clearly see this in the anatomical illustration below.

 The more muscle fiber in any given cross-section, the more force that can be generated.